OpenDRR/model-factory/docs/nhsl.md

 ## Multi Hazard Threat (not used)

 - ### Notes
-    - Draft indicators were generated but not released, and are not intended for the public.
+    - Draft indicators were generated but not released fpr use.
     - The Hazard threat value contains scores based on different hazards, and pregenerated threshold lookup tables.
 Using source information from multi hazard, physical exposure indicators, social fabric indicators, and census a series of calculations are made (prereq tables).
 These values are compared against the threshold lookup tables and assigned scores.
     - **working notes**
         - 3_multi-hazard-threat-schema
-	        - [Excel spreadsheet](https://github.com/wkhchow/model-factory/blob/master/documentation/3_multi-hazard-threat-schema.xlsx) where initial phase of indicators were drafted
+	        - [Excel spreadsheet](https://github.com/OpenDRR/model-factory/blob/master/documentation/3_multi-hazard-threat-schema.xlsx) where initial phase of indicators were drafted

 ### Source / Output tables (views)